 I have written before about the load-balanced FusionPBX cluster I offer to the public.
 Now, I will write about the high availability one.
-In order try to answer all your possible question, I am writing this article.
-I hope after a reading you get a clear picture what it is and what it is not a high availability FusonPBX cluster.
+In order try to answer all your possible questions, I am writing this article.
+I hope after reading you get a clear picture of what it is and what it is not a high availability FusonPBX cluster.

-First thing I need to clarify that a high availability cluster is not a load balanced one.
+The first thing I need to clarify is that a high-availability cluster is not a load-balanced one; they both are fault tolerance related.
 Although both kinds of approaches are not mutually exclusive (you can combine them), their pros and cons are different and the way they work as well.
 I will write later a comparison between them, for now just remember it is not the same.

 A Cluster Overview